personalrobotics/IGHAStar/README.md

 ```

 ### 3. Install the Package
-Install the IGHAStar package in editable mode:
+Install the IGHA* package in editable mode:
 ```bash
 pip install -e .
 ```

-**Note:** This step is required to make the IGHAStar modules importable from anywhere in your environment.
+**Note:** This step is required to make the IGHA* modules importable from anywhere in your environment.

 ## Usage